Recently in Kevin Leveille Category

 MLL Championship Preview | Kyle Devitte, Major League Lacrosse

 UMass men's lacrosse alumnus Kevin Leveille (2000-03) provided six goals to spearhead the Rochester's 15-11 comeback victory over the Ohio Machine in the Major League Lacrosse Championship Semifinals to push the Rattlers into the league's finale.
-Leveille scored five of his tallies after halftime as Rochester erased Ohio's early four-goal lead to advance.
+Leveille scored five of his tallies after halftime as Rochester erased Ohio's early four-goal lead to advance the squad along with Rattlers head coach and former Minuteman Tim Soudan (1987-90) to the championship contest.
 Below is coverage of the game:

 RECAP: Rochester 15, Ohio 11 | Major League Lacrosse